Areas of Expertise

 Middle School Mathematics Professional Development Impact Study: Findings After the Second Year of Implementation

 This study examines the impact of intensive mathematics professional development (PD) on teachers' knowledge and teaching skills for 7th grade mathematics in rational number topics such as fractions, decimals, percent, ratio, and proportion.
 The intensive PD studied includes over 100 hours of support in the form of summer institutes, seminars, and in-school coaching.

 Evaluation of the Massachusetts Rethinking Equity and Teaching for English Language Learners (RETELL) Initiative

-In order to improve instruction for ELLs in Massachusetts, the Massachusetts Department of Elementary and Secondary Education (ESE) has recently introduced the Rethinking Equity and Teaching of English Language Learners (RETELL) initiative.
-Under this initiative, all core academic teachers in the state are required to complete comprehensive professional development in Sheltered English Instruction methods by July 2016.
-AIR has evaluated the pilot professional development program that was initiated under RETELL in Fall 2012 and will be evaluating the implementation of the first year of the full roll-out of the program.
+In order to improve instruction for ELLs, the Massachusetts Department of Elementary and Secondary Education has recently an initiative under which all core academic teachers in the state are required to complete comprehensive professional development in Sheltered English Instruction methods by July 2016.
+AIR has evaluated the pilot professional development program and will be evaluating the implementation of the first year of the full roll-out of the program.

 August is Connected Educator Month, an effort by the U.S. Department of Education to encourage teachers and school administrators across the country to participate in online learning communities and networks to enhance their professional development.
 AIR is supporting the month-long endeavor by coordinating more than 250 events, including online forums, webinars, blog discussions, online chats, podcasts, and other interactive options that explore online learning issues.